d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 If you use social sharing apps or happen to be an amateur photographer, you are familiar with filters.
 Filters can alter the color styles of photos to make the background sharper or people's faces whiter.
 However, a filter generally can only change one aspect of a photo.
 To create the ideal photo, you often need to try many different filter combinations.
 This process is as complex as tuning the hyper-parameters of a model.

 In this section, we will discuss how we can use convolution neural networks (CNNs) to automatically apply the style of one image to another image, an operation known as style transfer[1].
 Here, we need two input images, one content image and one style image.
 We use a neural network to alter the content image so that its style mirrors that of the style image.
-In Figure 11.12, the content image is a landscape photo the author took in Mount Rainier National Part near Seattle.
+In :numref:`fig_style-transfer`, the content image is a landscape photo the author took in Mount Rainier National Part near Seattle.
 The style image is an oil painting of oak trees in autumn.
 The output composite image retains the overall shapes of the objects in the content image, but applies the oil painting brushwork of the style image and makes the overall color more vivid.

-![Content and style input images and composite image produced by style transfer. ](../img/style-transfer.svg)
+![Content and style input images and composite image produced by style transfer. ](../img/style-transfer.svg) :label:`fig_style_transfer`

 ## Technique

-Figure 11.13 shows an output of the CNN-based style transfer method.
+The CNN-based style transfer model is shown in :numref:`fig_style_transfer_model`.
 First, we initialize the composite image.
 For example, we can initialize it as the content image.
 This composite image is the only variable that needs to be updated in the style transfer process, i.e. the model parameter to be updated in style transfer.
 Then, we select a pre-trained CNN to extract image features.
 These model parameters do not need to be updated during training.
 The deep CNN uses multiple neural layers that successively extract image features.
 We can select the output of certain layers to use as content features or style features.
-If we use the structure in Figure 11.13, the pretrained neural network contains three convolutional layers.
+If we use the structure in :numref:`fig_style_transfer_model`, the pretrained neural network contains three convolutional layers.
 The second layer outputs the image content features, while the outputs of the first and third layers are used as style features.
 Next, we use forward propagation (in the direction of the solid lines) to compute the style transfer loss function and backward propagation (in the direction of the dotted lines) to update the model parameter, constantly updating the composite image.
 The loss functions used in style transfer generally have three parts: 1.
 Content loss is used to make the composite image approximate the content image as regards content features.
 2. Style loss is used to make the composite image approximate the style image in terms of style features.
 3. Total variation loss helps reduce the noise in the composite image.
 Finally, after we finish training the model, we output the style transfer model parameters to obtain the final composite image.

 ![CNN-based style transfer process.
 Solid lines show the direction of forward propagation and dotted lines show backward propagation. ](../img/neural-style.svg)
+:label:`fig_style_transfer_model`

 Next, we will perform an experiment to help us better understand the technical details of style transfer.